antoniofull/thexpatmagazine.com/src/pages/blog/2020-11-06-south-korea-5-magical-places-i-would-revisit-in-a-“covid-free-alternative-universe.md

 ---
 templateKey: blog-post
-title: "South Korea: 5 magical places I would revisit in a “COVID-Free Alternative Universe"
+title: 'South Korea: 5 magical places I would revisit in a “COVID-Free Alternative Universe"'
-seotitle: "South Korea: 5 magical places I would revisit in a “COVID-Free Alternative Universe"
+seotitle: 'South Korea: 5 magical places I would revisit in a “COVID-Free Alternative Universe"'
 date: 2020-11-06T14:44:20.202Z
 description: "For 3 years, I got the opportunity to live and study in South Korea, a chapter of my life that I had to put on holddue to the COVID-19